New Large Cardinal Axioms and the Ultimate-L Program: Concluding Remarks

 \section{Concluding Remarks}

 The new large cardinals were inspired by Victoria Marshall's work on reflection principles in \cite{Marshall89} and are plausibly the correct generalisation of the reflection principles which were demonstrated by her in that work to imply the existence of $n$-huge cardinals.
-The large cardinal axiom used to prove the Ultimate-L conjecture certainly has quite substantial consistency strength and some skepticism about its consistency would certainly be quite reasonable at this stage, but it may be that the further study of the inner model theory of Ultimate-L and inner models which approximate it from within will provide new insights and increased confidence in consistency.
+The comparison consistency-strength-wise of the large cardinal axiom used to prove the Ultimate-L conjecture with other known large-cardinal axioms at the outer limits of consistency strength in the domain of what is not known to be inconsistent with $\mathsf{ZFC}$ is currently unclear.
+Certainly, some skepticism about consistency would be quite reasonable at this stage, but it may be that the further study of the inner model theory of Ultimate-L and inner models which approximate it from within will provide new insights and increased confidence in consistency.
 In the mean time, it may very well be that the Ultimate-L conjecture is provable from just an extendible cardinal as originally envisaged by Hugh Woodin, so in that sense much work remains to be done.

-If these new large cardinals are indeed consistent then the study of them appears to be quite fruitful, and it may be that the addition to $\mathsf{ZFC}$ of an axiom schema asserting for each $n<\omega$ the existence of a hyper-enormous cardinal $\kappa$ such that $V_{\kappa} \prec_{\Sigma_{n}} V$, together with the axiom $V$=Ultimate-$L$, will eventually come to be accepted as the correct ``effectively complete" theory of $V$, assuming that confidence develops over time that this theory is consistent.
+If these new large cardinals are indeed consistent then the study of them appears to be quite fruitful.